 Started packing, sort of.
 Less than two weeks until the trip, and I am getting more and more excited.
 Yet staying busy as ever.

 I pulled the suitcases I’ll be using for this trip down.
 It’s weird not packing my either of my backpacks.
 One went with me to Europe, twice, for over a month each time.
 The other was for a quick week trip down to Costa Rica.

 But this isn’t a backpacking trip.
 This is some exploring, some relaxing – including hiking and a glacier cruise.
-And in less than two weeks, I’ll be trading sunny Florida for the Land of the Midnight Sun.
+And in less than two weeks, I’ll be trading the lower 48 for the Land of the Midnight Sun.